Oscar-Rosenwald/plundervolt/README.md

 The library operates on two principles:

   * A single structure is necessary to provide all parameters.
-	In many cases, a public function (described in [this section](#public-functions)) will ask for the specification again, so that the user may be able to call it with whatever parameters they wish, but a system is in place to make this step automated.
+	In many cases, a public function will ask for the specification again, so that the user may be able to call it with whatever parameters they wish, but a system is in place to make this step automated.
 Read on for more in [Usage](#usage).
   * The user has access to any and all functions necessary to perform the undervolting, or a larger function with a limited, predefined functionality, which does it for them.
 	In other words, only a limited number of functions is needed to use this library, and this number can be decreased in some cases.
 Also, every function, which the user may wish to use for greater control over the process, is accessible to them.

 The user must fill in values of this structure, and subsequently can call all public functions to achieve whatever result they want, or instruct the library to perform the default operation (see [below](#default-operation), over which they have a degree of control as well.